-We are delighted with the good response to our fundraising campaign!
-At the last chamber concert in the Humboldt Hall on 8 November 2025, we collected €365 in cash during the evening, plus several donations to our account, including a single donation of €200 and two of over €100.
-We now have a total of €835.
-We want to increase this amount even further!
+We are delighted with the response to our fundraising campaign!
+At the last chamber concert in the Humboldt Hall on 8 November 2025, we were able to collect €365 in cash on the evening itself, and donations have been and continue to be made to our account, meaning that as of 12 December 2026, we have already collected a total of €1,010.
+We want to increase this even further!

 We will be asking for help again at the next concert on 13 December 2025.
 In the meantime, you can always transfer money to our donation account: